deadwater88/legislate-me/README.md

        + However, the option to call is also provided, in case the user wants to give a more personal touch.
 Hitting the call button will prefill the number with the legislator's phone number. **Show video of this happening**
     **IS THIS A CRON JOB OR WHAT ARE WE DOING TO DO**
   ### Following bills
     + It's too easy to lose track of bills that are important to you.
 LegislateMe allows users to bookmark bills that they'd like to follow.
+At any time in the future, users can check in on that bill to see it's status and whether it was signed into law.
+    **Insert gif of saving a bill then going into bookmark view**